rocrill/velo_city/README.md

 User stories relating to the user profile page:

-  * 10.1 As a user, I can view my personal details on my profile page, including my name and address
+  * 10.1 As a user, I can view my personal details on my profile page, including my name and address.
   * 10.2 As a user, I can view my past orders on my profile page.

 **Feature 11.
 Admin CRUD pages for Products, Events and Blog**